 Devastated Georgia split into four main kingdoms: Kartli and Kakheti in the east, Imereti in the northwest and Samtskhe in the southwest.
 From the 16th to 18th centuries western Georgian statelets generally fell under Ottoman Turkish dominion, while eastern ones were subject to the Persian Safavids.
 In 1744 a new Persian conqueror, Nader Shah, installed local Bagratid princes as kings of Kartli and Kakheti.
 One of these, Erekle II, ruled both kingdoms as a semi-independent state from 1762.

 Russian troops crossed the Caucasus for the first time in 1770 to get involved in Imereti’s liberation from the Turks.
 At the Treaty of Georgievsk (1783), Erekle II accepted Russian suzerainty over eastern Georgia in return for protection against his Muslim enemies.
-Russia went on to annex all the Georgian kingdoms and princedoms during the 19th century.
+Russia went on to annex all the Georgian kingdoms and princedoms during the 19th century, and built the recognisable centres of many contemporary Georgian towns during this time.

-In the wake of the Russian Revolution (1917), Georgia was briefly independent, but was invaded by the Red Army and incorporated into the new USSR in 1922.
-During the 1930s, like everywhere else in the USSR, Georgia suffered from the Great Terror unleashed by Joseph Stalin, a cobbler’s son from the Georgian town of Gori who had managed to take control of the largest country on earth.
+In the wake of the 1917 Russian Revolution, Georgia was briefly independent, but was invaded by the Red Army in 1921 and incorporated into the new Union of Soviet Socialist Republics in 1922.
+During the 1930s, like everywhere else in the USSR, Georgia suffered from the Great Terror unleashed by Joseph Stalin, a cobbler’s son from the Georgian town of Gori who had ruthlessly taken control of the largest country on earth.

 Stalin died in 1953, and the 1960s and ‘70s are looked back on with nostalgia by older Georgians as a time of public order, peace and high living standards.
 Yet by the mid-1980s Mikhail Gorbachev began his policies of reform and the USSR disintegrated in just seven years.